 In fact, a 2014 National Institutes of Health article studied just that and found that pillow stuffing plays a critical role in the quality of sleep.
 But with so many types of materials used to make pillows, how do you know which is right for you?
 Let’s talk about the best pillow filling for your sleep needs.

-Down is the softer feathers under a bird’s top layer of feathers, and is the classic pillow filling.
+Down is the soft feathers under a bird’s top layer of feathers, and it’s the classic pillow filling.
 Down is incredibly soft and fluffy and makes you feel like you’re sleeping on a cloud.
 Though it’s the first material one typically thinks of when they think of pillow filling, down isn’t right for everyone.
-Down is typically best for back and stomach sleepers who need a soft pillow that keeps their spine in proper alignment.
+Down is typically best for back and stomach sleepers who need a pillow that’s soft and keeps their spine in proper alignment.
 It’s not so great, however, for side sleepers who need a bit more loft and firmness.
 Let’s break it … down.